 - Update October ’17: ExCoS PUBLIC MEETING 18/10/17

 A national day of Action aimed at putting UASCs back on the political agenda has been organised for 24th October by Safe Passage and Help Refugees who will be outside parliament that Day with supporters.
 A parliamentary debate on lone child refugees is also scheduled and ExCoS will be encouraging our Exeter MP to attend.
-We are holding a meeting to support Safe Passage’s action day and to discuss/plan and write letters to MPs: 18th October at St. Sidwell’s Community Centre.
+We are holding a public meeting to support this Safe Passage organised action day and to discuss/plan and write letters to MPs: 18th October at St. Sidwell’s Community Centre.
 7pm.
 All Welcome.

 The Government committed to bringing just 480 unaccompanied refugee children from the EU in total under the ‘Dubs’ Amendment.
 Not one child asylum seeker has arrived here from the EU under the Dubs scheme this year (and just 200 arrived last year).
 It is believed there are many places available over this number nationally and Local Authorities in the South West have offered, we understand, 130 places specifically for ‘Dubs’.
 Devon County Council has offered places as part of the SW’s offer to the Home Office..

 - ExCoS has written to Immigration Minister, Brandon Lewis requesting he make urgent arrangements to bring these 280 children to safety here from Greece, France and Italy.
 Letter-to-Immigration-Minister-re-DUBS-1

 - In July ’17, ExCoS made a Freedom of Information request to Devon County Council seeking confirmation as to whether they had made a specific offer of places to the Home Office for unaccompanied child asylum seekers in the EU eligible for the ‘Dubs’ scheme.
 Devon County Council have confirmed that they have offered to resettle UASCs brought to the UK under Dubs and informed the Home Office of this.
 For reasons of confidentiality DCC will not disclose the exact number of places offered.
 (This offer is separate to the National Transfer Scheme for UASCs already in the UK.).
 DCC had 21 UASCs in their care as of August ’17.